prp101/prp101/README.md

 Passionate about the entire project lifecycle: from analysis and development to architecture and delivery.

 Building the future in both Web2 and Web3.
-Crypto enthusiast.
+Crypto enthusiast (OG 2016).

 * 🌍  I'm based in Croatia
 * 🖥️  See my portfolio at [Github](http://github.com/prp101)